Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: General considerations

-with $\qvec^{\Tgen}$ being the ``actively" transformed wavevector (cf.~Appendix~\ref{ten_iso}).
-Assuming in addition the system to be achiral and two-dimensional it can be shown (cf.~Appendix~\ref{ten_field}) that correlation functions of second-order tensor field components must take the following generic structure
+Assuming in addition the system to be achiral and two-dimensional (cf. Appendix~\ref{ten_sym}) it can be shown \cite{spmP5a} that correlation functions of second-order tensor field components must take the following mathematical structure

-in terms of the four ICFs $\cone(q)$, $\cfour(q)$, $\ctwo(q)$ and $\cthree(q)$.
-Legitimate correlation functions of isotropic systems may thus depend on the coordinates $\qhat_{\alpha}$ of the normalized wavevector $\qhatvec$ and, hence, on the orientation of the wavevector and of the coordinate system.
-While the isotropy of the system may not be manifested by {\em one} correlation function, it is crucial for the structure of the {\em complete set} of {\em all} correlation functions, Eq.~(\ref{eq_isofield_cabcd}).
+in terms of four ICFs $i_n(q)$, the coordinates $\qhat_{\alpha}$ of the normalized wavevector $\qhatvec$ and the Kronecker symbol $\delta_{\alpha\beta}$.
+Legitimate correlation functions of isotropic systems may thus depend on $\qhat_{\alpha}$ and, hence, on the orientation of the wavevector and of the coordinate system.
+While the isotropy of the system may not be manifested by {\em one} correlation function, it is crucial for the structure of the {\em complete set} of {\em all} correlation functions given by Eq.~(\ref{eq_theo_cabcd}).
+We note finally that it is useful to express the above ICFs in terms of an alternative set of ICFs $\cone(q)$, $\cfour(q)$, $\cthree(q)$ and $\ctwo(q)$ given by